devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 path: The URL path on which is checked if the server is running

 If the tutorial should be tested on the console environment, you have to specify a port.

+Note: To execute this function, devonfw-ide must be installed.
 ***

 ### npmInstall <a name="npmInstall"></a>